oubino/locpix/README.rst

 Project Structure
 -----------------

-We assume your input SMLM data is in .csv files.
+We assume your input SMLM data are .csv files.

 This input data must first be preprocessed into a user chosen project directory, using the  `Preprocess`_ script.
 We strongly suggest this project directory is located outside the locpix folder.